-Although some shocks can be mild, others can be very severe, causing a person to stop breathing, develop a weak pulse, or become unconscious.
+Although some shocks can be mild, others may be very severe.
+Severe shocks can cause a person to stop breathing, develop a weak pulse, or become unconscious.
 Extreme electrical shock can lead to burns, cardiac arrest, and even death.

-When the injuries sustained from an electrical shock are the result of someone else’s negligence, the attorneys at the Law Offices of Michael S. Lamonsoff, PLLC, can help you to recover damages for your injuries.
+When the injuries sustained from an electrical shock result from someone else’s negligence, the attorneys at the Law Offices of Michael S. Lamonsoff, PLLC, can help you recover damages for your injuries.

 Do premises liability laws apply in electrocution accidents?

 Yes, premises liability laws do apply in electrocution accidents.

 Faulty installations or repairs to an electrical system are the most common cause of electrical injuries that result in premises liability claims.
 When a property owner or landlord cuts corners, allows improper wiring, or ignores indications that the electrical system needs repair, the result can be injuries that range from painful to catastrophic.

 At the Law Offices of Michael S. Lamonsoff, PLLC, we investigate every claim carefully and determine all of the possible parties who may be legally responsible for your injuries.
 Our attorneys fight hard on your behalf so you can concentrate on simply getting better.

 What should I do after my electrocution accident?

 - Get medical help.
 As with any accident in which you may have suffered a serious injury, seek medical attention immediately.
 Electrical shocks can cause lasting physical damage, and it’s important that you get help as soon as possible after your shock.